gardenlinux/gardenlinux-nvidia-installer/README.md

 - **Garden Linux versions** are tracked from https://github.com/gardenlinux/gardenlinux/releases
 - **NVIDIA driver versions** are tracked from https://www.nvidia.com/en-us/drivers/

+## Runtime Driver compilation

+This project also supprts compilation of kernel during runtime.
+With this feature, the operator automatically detects the host’s kernel version and builds the required driver modules using the host’s kernel headers.
+To enable runtime driver compilation, apply the Helm values provided in helm/gpu-operator-values-runtime.yaml.
+Note: When using the runtime image, please be aware that driver availability may take approximately 4 minutes.

 ## Background

 Garden Linux ships without build tools and without accessible kernel sources on the running node.
 This project solves